-Zion Riverside Food Centre, also known as Zion Road Food Centre, is a popular hawker centre located directly opposite Great World City – considered one of the prime (aka expensive) locations in Singapore.
+Zion Riverside Food Centre, also known as Zion Road Food Centre, is a popular hawker centre located directly opposite Great World – considered one of the prime (aka expensive) locations in Singapore.

-However, this is where you can still find affordable eats, with many stalls still being here since as I was young.
+This is where you can still find affordable eats, with many stalls still being here since as I was young.

 During the ‘good old days’, I remember that Zion Road Food Centre is also a popular supper haunt for those who chiong Zouk and clubs nearby (until Spize came along, and many stalls also started closing earlier.)

 Even though there it may be one of the smallest food centres around with 20 – 30 stalls, its offerings definitely do not pale in comparison to any of the other famous ones.

 Here are 10 of the Zion Riverside Food Centre Stalls: (Note: several stalls are typically “sold out” before indicated closing hours)

 No. 18 Zion Road Fried Kway Teow

 Opening Hours: 12.30pm – 9pm (Mon – Sun)